northeast-kansas-library-system/koha1911training/source/claimsreturned.rst

 A running total of the number of times a patron has claimed to return an item will be kept on their account

 Staff get a warning when the number of claims returned is greater than 10

+..
+Question - can a CR item be marked as lost -

+..
+Question - pay fines for guarantees on staff too.